Openclipart: History

 The Open Clip Art library (OCAL) was established in early 2004 by Jon Phillips and Bryce Harrington, who had worked together to develop the open-source vector graphics suites Sodipodi and its successor, Inkscape.
 The OCAL project initially grew out of a project started by Christian Schaller (Uraeus), who, on October 26, 2003, issued a challenge on the Gnome Desktop website for Sodipodi users to create a collection of flags in SVG format.
 The flag project progressed very well, resulting in a collection of over 90 flags made publicly available in SVG format, and broadened the project's goals to include generic clipart.
 By December 2003, the size of the clipart in Inkscape's primary repository became an issue and the concept to split the project out into a separate website emerged.

 By April 2004, the project became known as Openclipart and was founded on May 3, 2004, with its first community meeting where Openclipart was established with the stated aim of making all its contributed images freely available in the public domain.

 In the early stages of the Openclipart project, the website lacked thumbnails and was difficult to browse.
 Downloadable Openclipart packages were released to help propagate the images in the library, and were available directly from the Openclipart website: as an add-on for various Linux distributions such as Fedora, and as an NSIS installer for Windows.
 Each package included most of the clipart to date, and they were manually sorted into categories.
 The Openclipart package version 0.20 was released in 2010.
 The Openclipart packages received a few more incremental updates during 2010, mostly for seasonal clipart.

+On June 23, 2008, developer Bassel Khartabil joined Openclipart with an offer to help the project as a professional developer, and introduced the project to his CMS, Aiki Framework.

 In October 2009, Openclipart was included on the cover discs in Linux Format issues 123 and later in June 2010 issue 132 as a package of browseable SVG files from the Openclipart collection.

 In March 2009, some Linux distributions, including Mandriva and Ubuntu, included the Openclipart collection releases packaged as SVG, PNG or OpenDocument-format files.

-Bassel Khartabil joins Openclipart

-On June 23, 2008, Bassel Khartabil joined Openclipart with an offer to help the project as a professional developer.
-At the time, he went by the name Bassel Safadi.
-Bassel introduced the project to his CMS, Aiki Framework.